1. Launch Diarkis Server in Local Environment

 and builder token

-mentioned here are information issued to developers with a Diarkis enterprise license.
-Since the core of Diarkis is created as closed-source and implemented in Go, it is necessary to build using diarkis-cli.
+mentioned here are issued to developers who have an enterprise license for Diarkis.
+The core of Diarkis itself is closed-source and implemented in Go, requiring you to build it using diarkis-cli.

-This will download various resources required for development (such as references for code completion).
+This will download various resources necessary for development, such as references for code completion.

-To generate binaries for local use, execute the following make task:
+To generate binaries for local use, run the following make task.

-Upon execution, Diarkis binaries will be generated under remote_bin
+Upon execution, Diarkis binaries will be created under remote_bin

 .

-When mars, http, and udp are running, you can retrieve connection information with curl as follows.
+If mars, http, and udp are running, you can obtain connection information with curl as follows.
 This completes the server startup.

-The HTTP endpoint above means that authentication with uid test
+The above HTTP endpoint indicates authentication to the UDP server with uid test

-was done against the UDP server.
-The returned information can be used by various client libraries for exchanging packets.
+.
+The returned information can then be used by various client libraries to facilitate packet exchange.